 No deviations or exemptions shall normally be permitted in the documents specified for account opening.
-In case of any extreme cases of exceptions, concurrence of Managing Director shall be obtained duly recording the reasons for the same.
+In case of any extreme cases of exceptions, concurrence of Managing Director or Whole Time Director shall be obtained duly recording the reasons for the same.